Luchixiang/EMDiffuse/README.md

 ### Testing

-Firstly, you need to have an anisotropic volume with the data structure like:
+To test, prepare an anisotropic volume with a similar structure to the one mentioned above.
+Execute the model using the appropriate configuration and model weights for isotropic reconstruction.

 ```
 vEM_test_data